FrazerChard/frazerchard.github.io/README.md

 **DESCRIPTION**
 - Cairo has a bultin to perform ECDSA signature verification.
-- STEPS:
+- Steps to perform ECDSA verification:
     - 1: Create a message to sign
-    - 2: hash message using pedersen function
+    - 2: Hash message using pedersen function
-    - 3: obtain private key
+    - 3: Obtain the private key
-    - 4: sign message hash using priv key
+    - 4: Sign message hash using private key
-    - 5: record sig_r & sig_s
+    - 5: Record sig_r & sig_s

 - A Python script can be used to generate private key but in this case, we are using the hardcoded values.